HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/performance_tuning_kubernetes/focus_areas.md

 **WCM advanced Caching**

 - Refer WCM advanced caching topic in this guide.
-- In a rendering environment (e.g. an environment that serves users as opposed to authors), WCM advanced caching almost always need to be used,
+- In a rendering environment (for example, an environment that serves users as opposed to authors), WCM advanced caching must almost always be used.

 **Performance Monitoring and Integration**